Joule-Thomson expansion of charged dilatonic black holes

-where $\Lambda$ is the cosmological constant which will be considered as a thermodynamic quantity in this paper, $b$ is a nonzero positive arbitrary constant.
-If we set $(\alpha = 0)$, the Eq.(2) reduces to $\mathcal{V}(\varphi)=2\Lambda$.
-The corresponding topological black hole solution was read as\cite{zw2}
+where $\Lambda$ is a free parameter playing the role of the cosmological constant, which is considered it as a thermodynamic quantity in this study.
+For convenience, $\Lambda$ is redefined as $\Lambda=-n(n-1)/2l^{2}$ \cite{RE5}, where $l$ denotes the length scale, and $b$ is a nonzero positive arbitrary constant.
+If we set $(\alpha = 0)$, Eq.(2) reduces to $\mathcal{V}(\varphi)=2\Lambda$.
+The corresponding topological BH solution transforms into \cite{RE5}

 where